ashur/ashur.cab-v1/src/articles/drafts/hello-world.md

         └── published/
 ```

-When the site is built, all `.md` files in `articles/published` will be extruded\* into static HTML files:
+When the site is built, all `.md` files in `articles/published` are copied verbatim into the same relative location inside `dist/articles/`:

 ```
 ├── dist/
 │   └── articles/
 │       └── 2018/
-│           └── hello-world.html
+│           └── hello-world.md
 │
 └── src/
     └── articles/